nikhilred2619/Stock-Market-News/README.md

-## Day 38 Project:  Exercise Tracking with Python and Google Sheets
+##   Exercise Tracking with Python and Google Sheets

 ## Table of contents